 - A short message may appear along with a file on your desktop (or wherever you saved the .backup file).
 However, you'll need to wait a few moments for the database to complete the backup.

 - The end of the message should state "Process returned exit code 0."
 If you receive a different message indicating multiple errors, then there may be a problem with your backup.
 Contact your xTuple support representative for help.

-- Now, in a browser, navigate to https://dropbox.xtuple.com and use the login credentials provided to you by the xTuple support team.
+- Now, in a browser, navigate to https://portal.xtuple.com and use your login credentials to log in.

 - You'll know that your backup has been uploaded once the progress bar is full and there is a link to your backup file.

 - If you lose internet connection during the upload you can browse and upload the file again and it will resume uploading from where you left off.

 The xTuple support team will be notified when the backup has been uploaded, but feel free to comment on your support ticket that you've completed the upload of your backup.